fslev/cucumber-jutils/Readme.md

     ```

 ## Setup scenario properties from compare
 There is another way to initialise a scenario property.
-This is done via the compare mechanism.
+This is done via the *compare mechanism*.
 Suppose you want to extract a value from the JSON response received after calling the API of an application.
 In order to do that, you must compare the actual response with an expected one and inside the expected value you must introduce the variable placeholder **~[var.name.here]**.
 Example: